What happens if you start doing SEO, asocial media, or Google Ads advertising, but you have no content? Or context?

 Start with Buyer Personas to Drive Content

-Before you start blogging, optimizing your website for each engine, promoting your stuff on social media, or investing in Google AdWords, you’d better take a couple of steps back and
+Before you start blogging, optimizing your website for each engine, promoting your stuff on social media, or investing in Google Ads, you’d better take a couple of steps back and

 - Set SMART goals (specific, measurable, attainable, relevant, and time-bound)